nomadevs/Kiss-HMVC/README.md

 ## Features
 - Modules are built in to the core instead of needing to add third party plugins to use HMVC in your project.
+- Ability to load controllers inside other controllers.
+-

 ## Planned / Ideas
 - Ajax CRUD Library Class
 - Upload and Search Library Class
+- Models built in to the core; Inspired by David Connelly on YouTube except my framework will still have models and the user can create new models to overwrite the core model file.
 - And more...?!

 # Tutorials (Example Usages)